Block legacy authentication with Microsoft Entra Conditional Access

 - Other clients - Other protocols identified as utilizing legacy authentication.

-For more information about these authentication protocols and services, see Sign-in activity reports in the Azure portal.
+For more information about these authentication protocols and services, see Sign-in log activity details.

 Identify legacy authentication use

-Before you can block legacy authentication in your directory, you need to first understand if your users have clients that use legacy authentication.
-Below, you'll find useful information to identify and triage where clients are using legacy authentication.
+Before you can block legacy authentication in your directory, you need to first understand if your users have client apps that use legacy authentication.

-- Navigate to the Azure portal > Azure Active Directory > Sign-in logs.
+- Browse to Identity > Monitoring & health > Sign-in logs.

 - Add the Client App column if it isn't shown by clicking on Columns > Client App.